cdelker/schemdraw/docs/usage/customizing.rst

 ElementCompound
 ^^^^^^^^^^^^^^^

-An :py:class:`schemdraw.elements.ElementCompound` acts like a Drawing on which other elements may be added.
+An :py:class:`schemdraw.elements.compound.ElementCompound` acts like a Drawing on which other elements may be added.
 Elements are added in the `setup` method.

 .. jupyter-execute::